-“My Boyfriend Gave Me a Spa Gift Certificate For Christmas And I Blew Up at Him”
+“My Boyfriend Gave Me a Spa Gift Card And I Blew Up”

 I get that I probably lumped other hurts and let this blow up and that I could have handled it better, but it hurt my feelings and, before thinking, I let him know all that.
 I’m very grateful that he wanted to buy me anything at all, and it could have been $1 for all I cared if it had meaning.
 I just let the thought of his not caring enough to listen to me and the thought of knowing the gift would go to waste get the better of me.
 Am I wrong for feeling this way?
 I’ll own that I am wrong in how I could have handled it, but am I wrong to feel he could meet me halfway and see how it could hurt me too? — I Hate Massages